barbariand/cpp-glossary/examples/fstream/README.md

 # fstream
 This example project will have a brief overview of how to use the basic functions of the `<fstream>` library.
-The project will to the following.
+The project will do the following.

 1. Create a unique filename
 1. Check if the file exist